 Interrupted pre-season: A player who hasn't been fully training over the pre-season due to complications, such as Sean Darcy this year.

 Junk time: A term that refers to a player who gets very busy in the closing stages of a game with lots of kick to kick and uncontested ball boosting their score.
 A Fantasy coach's dream.

 Karma bus: An imaginary vehicle that will run down those who brag.
 Be careful not to boast to your mates about league victories before all games are completed.

 Kissed: When a Fantasy coach gets mega lucky and receives a 'kiss' from the Fantasy fairy.

 Late change/late withdrawal: A last-minute change to the original 22 players who were selected when teams were announced.
 A term dreaded and feared by Fantasy coaches.

 Lock: A player who is cemented into your side from the first day you made your team.

 Loophole: A term used when Fantasy coaches try to gain a double chance when selecting a captain.
-This can only be done during 'partial lockouts' when you select a player as a vice-captain on the Thursday game, then if you like their score you select a non-playing player as your captain.
+This is when you select a player as a vice-captain early in the round, then if you like their score you select a non-playing player as you captain.
 They will score a zero and the vice-captain's score will be doubled.
 If the score of the vice-captain isn't any good, select a captain as you usually would.
 Can confuse many!